The Issue With Yoga and Travel

 Elusive does not equal impossible.
 Here is what you can do to practice physical asana while traveling…

-Invest in a traveling yoga mat.
+Invest in a traveling yoga mat & experience less issues with Yoga and Travel.
 Traveling yoga mats are thin and light, easy to pack-away, and they feel like home.
 My favorite travel yoga mat is YOGO.

 I love them so much that I’ve partnered with them!Use the discount code EXPLORINGYOGINI for 15% off of your purchase.